This Savory Jiffy Cornbread Dressing is spiced up with bacon, sun dried tomatoes and sage. Prepare up to three days in advance!

 Instructions

 2. Allow it to cool and rest overnight.
-(This can also be done up to 3 days ahead of time.)
+This can be done up to three days in advance.

-3. Heat oven to 350°F. Cut up cornbread into one-inch cubes and place on a baking sheet.
+3. Roast cornbread cubes: Heat oven to 350 degrees Fahrenheit.
+Add cornbread cubes to a greased sheet pan.
 Toast in oven for about 20 minutes, until edges are beginning to brown.

-4. Meanwhile, heat a large skillet over medium-high heat.
-Cook bacon until brown and slightly crispy.
+4. Make the mix-ins: While the cornbread cubes toast, heat a large skillet over medium-high heat.
+Cook the bacon for 5-6 minutes, until it starts to crisp.
 Remove bacon to paper towels to drain.
 Pour the bacon fat into a measuring cup and add enough olive oil to make ¼ cup.
 Pour back into skillet.

-7. Add the vegetable mixture from the skillet, bacon, parsley, sage, rosemary and butter to the dish.
+10. Add the vegetable mixture from the skillet, bacon, parsley, herbs and butter to the dish.

-8. Mix well to combine.
+11. Toss well to combine and coat the cornbread cubes.
 Season with salt and pepper.

 Nutrition Information